Dom Bernard: Forest Green Rovers

 After taking part in pre-season training with Forest Green Rovers, Bernard signed a one-year contract with the League Two club on 17 July 2019.
 He made his debut on the opening day of the 2019–20 season, in the starting eleven for the match at home to Oldham Athletic.
 He soon established himself as a regular in the starting eleven, playing on the right of the defence in a variety of formations, and in early November, his contract was extended to run until 2021.

+Following the second of back-to-back relegations, Bernard was released at the end of the 2023–24 season.

+Yeovil Town

+Bernard signed a one-year contract with National League club Yeovil Town on 6 September 2024.
+He made his debut the following day away to AFC Fylde.
+Yeovil came back from 2–0 down to lead 3–2, but Fylde equalised in the 84th minute; three minutes later, Bernard scored what proved to be the winner.

+Weston-super-Mare

+On 16 November 2025, Bernard joined National League South club Weston-super-Mare.

 International career

 Bernard was first called up to the Republic of Ireland under-17 squad for two friendly matches against Slovakia in September 2013.
 He started the first and came on for the last few minutes of the second, both of which were defeats.
 He played for the under-18s once in June 2015, but was injured when under consideration for the under-19s a few months later.